FranzBlancaflor/AgileProcess/README.md

-"My First Commit to the project to add the readme file HI."
+"This is the readme file for the tutorial repository."